 session would work - it was very professional and confidential.
 My daughter really enjoyed the session; she played a game and did some role play.
 It really lifted her spirits and she bounced out afterwards a really happy little girl.
 Thank you bccs for making it happen!

-If you would like to speak to us about organising this for your child or young person, please email Catherine Munns.
+If you are concerned about your child and would like to speak to us about organising this for your child or young person, please email Catherine Munns.

 Support for Children and Families through our Self-Referral Pathway